SciRooPlot/SciRooPlot/README.md

 plotManager.LoadInputDataFiles("path/to/inputFilesConfig.XML");

 // as you know from your personal plotting experience
-// there are plenty of settings that have to be applied to generate a beautyful plot
+// there are plenty of settings that have to be applied to generate a beautiful plot
-// most of these settings e.g. the number and alignment of pads, background colors, transparency, etc..
+// most of these settings e.g. the number and alignment of pads, background colours, transparency, etc..
 // stay the same for all (or a group of) your plots and you do not want to
-// verbously specify them again and again for every one of your plots
+// verbosely specify them again and again for every one of your plots
 // therefore the framework provides the option to specify plot templates
 // these are just ordinary plots, but you can use their settings as a baseline
 // and the properties specified for your final plot will be applied on top of these